By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 There are numerous different types of ear injury that can occur with many different causes.
 We’ll cover many of them throughout this guide.

 Outer ear injuries are those that happen to the part of the ear that’s visible.
 Outer ear injuries can include bruising and lacerations but don’t necessarily affect the hearing.
-Middle and inner ear injuries are those that do cause problems with the hearing and can be caused by foreign objects entering the ear or exposure to prolonged loud noises.
+Middle and inner ear injuries are those that do cause problems with the hearing and can be caused by foreign objects entering the ear or exposure to prolonged exposure to loud noise.

 Causes Of Ear Injuries?